damianhakert/damianhakert.github.io/source/university/index.md

 - [Amazon's transition to Continuous Delivery](https://www.youtube.com/watch?v=esEFaY0FDKc)
 - [3rd party tool comparision](http://technologyconversations.com/2015/10/16/github-vs-gitlabs-vs-bitbucket-server-formerly-stash/)
 - [State of Dev Ops 2015 Report by Puppet Labs](https://puppetlabs.com/sites/default/files/2015-state-of-devops-report.pdf) Insightful Chapters to understand the Impact of Continuous Delivery on Performance (Chapter 4), the Application Architecture (Chapter 5) and How IT Managers can help their teams win (Chapter 6).
+- [Customer review of GitLab with talking points on why they prefer GitLab] (https://www.enovate.co.uk/web-design-blog/2015/11/25/gitlab-review/)